RedisLabsModules/RLTest/README.md

 # RLTest
-Redis Labs Test Framework, allow to run tests on redis and modules on verity of environment.
+Redis Labs Test Framework, allow to run tests on redis and modules on verity of environments.

 Supported Environment: oss, oss-cluster, enterprise, enterprise-cluster